School finance and educational equity

-On December 16, the Brown Center on Education Policy at Brookings will host a virtual event to examine equity in school finance.
-The event will feature findings from a new Brown Center report on funding inequities and the factors that shape them, as well as a panel discussion on how to use resources to improve student outcomes amid the negative effects of COVID-19 and the impending expiration of federal stimulus funds.
+On December 16, 2022, the Brown Center on Education Policy at Brookings hosted a virtual event to examine equity in school finance.
+The event featured findings from a new Brown Center report on funding inequities and the factors that shape them, as well as a panel discussion on how to use resources to improve student outcomes amid the negative effects of COVID-19 and the impending expiration of federal stimulus funds.

 Chief Information and Strategy Officer - Albuquerque Public Schools

 Research Professor; Director, Edunomics Lab - Georgetown University